Italian African Police: Organization

 The PAI training school was in Tivoli.

-Part of the PAI personnel was mounted on Moto Guzzi motorcycles, with many armed with the Beretta M1938A 9 mm sub-machine gun.
+Part of the PAI personnel was mounted on Moto Guzzi motorcycles, with many armed with the Beretta M1938A 9mm sub-machine gun.

 Strength

 At the outbreak of World War II the PAI had 7,672 men, of which 6,345 were in AOI (Eritrea, Ethiopia and Italian Somalia) and 1,327 were in ASI (Italian Libya).
 The bulk of the force consisted of indigenous personnel who were trained and equipped to the same standard as Italian personnel.
 There were 5,146 indigenous personnel, 4,414 from AOI and 732 from ASI.

 World War II

 The PAI fought during World War II in the Italian colonies and in Italy.